Homemade Non-Toxic Toothpaste

 Instructions

-• Grind sea salt in a small coffee grinder, if needed, to make as powdery as possible.
+• Grind all ingredients in a small coffee grinder to make as fine a powder as possible.

-• Mix in a teaspoon of coconut oil at a time until you find the right consistency for your paste.
+• For paste, use a fork to thoroughly mix in a teaspoon of coconut oil at a time until you find the right consistency.

 • Put into a small, sealable jar or squeezable container and keep in a relatively cool place.